 Winemaker Fred Wilson has consistently received high awards from regional, national, and international wine competitions, and his wines have earned the respect and praise of wine critics worldwide.

-“While my goal is to continue to increase production each year, I will not yield quality to quanity.
-My philosophy remains the same today as it did when I first dreamt of starting the winery, to produce high quality world class wines for the best possible price.”
+“While my goal is to continue to increase production each year, I will not yield quality to quantity.
+My philosophy remains the same today as it did when I first dreamed of starting the winery — to produce high quality world class wines for the best possible price.”

 –Fred Wilson, Winemaker